ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.ical/README.md

   - The event in the path ical.0.events.0.later is set to true if it is still happening today but has not started yet
   - The event in path ical.0.events.0.now is set to true if it is currently active
   - The event in the path ical.0.events.0.today is set to true if the event is active today
+  - Note: events from previous days are not displayed

 By adjusting the CSS in the VIS, the styles of today's (standard red) and tomorrow's dates (standard orange) can be set:
 - `iCalWarn` - Newline calendar entry today
 - `iCalPreWarn` - beginning of line calendar entry tomorrow